 Who Rules The World? – Noam Chomsky

 Wow.
-Reading this made me realise that, among various other things that feel obvious in retrospect, Obama wasn’t so great, US foreign policy has been even worse than I thought, and Israel… yeah…
+Reading this made me realise that, among various other things that feel obvious in retrospect, Obama wasn’t so great, US foreign policy has been even worse than I thought, and Israeli policy… yeah…

 Chomsky basically just barrages you with facts and quotes – ‘the US/Obama/Israel/etc did this bad thing’, often adding, ‘this is them openly saying why they did it in terms not out of place in a Bond villain monologue’.
 This does all get repetitive, with the plus side that some of it has lodged in my memory through iteration.
 After a while, there was noticeable deja vu.
 Chomsky also isn’t the most engaging writer in the world, although he can be delightfully bitter and sarcastic.

 I have no idea how Chomsky remembers so much stuff.
 His work here is an eye-opening deluge of deeply disturbing information, all of which should be much more widely known.